 On the other hand, were bright and offset the tape’s naturally lower high-end.

-We see a revival of ribbon microphones in digital recording.
+We see a revival of velocity microphones in digital recording.
 In the digital recording of audio, the roll-off of the microphone sounds more natural and fuller.

 On the other hand, condenser microphones are often criticized for being too bright or harsh to use a ribbon with digital recording because of their high-end frequency response.

 The transient responses of ribbon vs condenser microphones are generally accurate.
 They would be the best for the transient response.